 Except for end mills and some face mills, which use carbide as the tool material, other types of milling cutters mostly use high-speed steel, especially tungsten-molybdenum series and high-vanadium high-speed steel, which have good performance.
 The tool durability can be improved by 1 to 2 times compared with W18Cr4V.
 The Chinese carbide grades suitable for making milling cutters include YG8, YW2, YS2T, YS30, YS25, etc. Friends who are not familiar with Chinese grades can check the corresponding table between Chinese carbide grades and international grades.

-Classification of carbide milling cutters.
+Classification of milling cutters.

-Cylindrical carbide milling cutters
+Cylindrical milling cutters

 They are used for machining surfaces on horizontal milling machines.
-The teeth are distributed on the circumference of the milling cutter and are divided into straight teeth and spiral teeth according to their shapes.
+The teeth are distributed on the circumference of tool and are divided into straight teeth and spiral teeth according to their shapes.
 According to the number of teeth, they are divided into coarse teeth and fine teeth.
 Spiral coarse-tooth milling cutters have fewer teeth, high tooth strength, and large chip space, and are suitable for rough machining.
 Fine-tooth milling cutters are suitable for precision machining.

 Face milling cutter

 It’s used for machining surfaces, end faces, and circumferences on vertical milling machines, end milling machines, or gantry milling machines.
 There are teeth on both the end face and circumference, and they can be divided into coarse teeth and fine teeth.
 Its structure includes three types: integral type, insert type, and indexable type.

 It’s used for machining grooves and stepped surfaces, etc. The teeth are on both the circumference and end face, and the tool cannot be fed axially during operation.
 When there is an end tooth passing through the center of the vertical type cutter, axial feeding is possible.